 Check out RTI Network for detailed information.

 RTI is a multi-levelled intervention program, with usually THREE tiers of students and their risk factors.
-Some pyramids I saw in my image search chopped the students futher into FOUR tiers, but from what I can learn, most places divide students only into three tiers.
+Some pyramids I saw in my image search chopped the students further into FOUR tiers, but from what I can learn, most places divide students only into three tiers.

 Please note, there is no one right way to do an RTI in your school, as each school has different needs.